-Bread baking ovens are any natural gas fired ovens that bake dough containing yeast.
+Bread baking ovens are any natural gas-fired ovens that bake dough containing yeast.
 During the fermentation process of baking, the yeast releases VOC containing emissions, mostly ethanol.
 When the bread is baked in an oven, the high temperature releases the alcohol from the bread resulting in emissions.

-Any baking operation that based on the quantity of dough baked has the potential to emit greater than or equal to 2 lbs/day of VOCs.
+Any baking operation that is based on the quantity of dough baked has the potential to emit greater than or equal to 2 lbs/day of VOCs.

 Any natural gas oven rated 1 MMBTU/hr or higher.

 For modifications of permitted equipment resulting in an increase in production, the fee is assessed in accordance with fee schedule 2 (see Rule 301, Section 308.3)based on the incremental increase in BTU/hr resulting from such change.

 For modifications resulting in no increase in rating, the fee shall be based on Rule 301, Section 306.2.

 Equipment Installed Without an Authority to Construct:

 As per Section 302.1 of Rule 301, any person installing/operating regulated equipment without obtaining a permit from the Sac Metro Air District first, will be required to pay permit renewal back fees for each year of unpermitted operation, to a maximum of 3 years, in addition to the initial permit fee.